 For more than 15 years, surgery gave her some improvement, but she still lived with nagging, achy muscle pain.
-Then about five years ago, she began to experience extreme nerve pain shooting down her legs, impairing her ability to walk and perform her job as a senior food and drug investigator for the state of California.
+Then, about five years ago, she began to experience extreme nerve pain shooting down her legs, impairing her ability to walk and perform her job as a senior food and drug investigator for the state of California.
 She scheduled an outpatient procedure — spinal decompression surgery — meant to alleviate her nerve pain.

-"The most interesting thing about that whole experience," says Gina, "is that by the grace of God, for about the first two and a half months, I had absolutely no pain.
+"The most interesting thing about that whole experience," Libby said, "is that by the grace of God, for about the first two and a half months, I had absolutely no pain.
 So here I was cruising around on my walker, happy as a clam because I wasn't in pain."
 The realization that being on a walker was so much less disabling than life with chronic pain, even though some people pitied the woman on a walker, "was a rude awakening to me."

 She loves cheerfully teaching people about the benefits of the equipment.

-"The personal connection that occurs through advocacy is so rewarding and inspiring, because I hear of people almost daily that deal with things so much worse than mine," she says.
+"The personal connection that occurs through advocacy is so rewarding and inspiring, because I hear of people almost daily that deal with things so much worse than mine," she said.
 "The fact that those people are still up and fighting and making a go of it ... that's something I want to be a part of."

 The lack of education about chronic pain — its origins, treatment approaches and long-term impacts — puts healthcare providers at a disadvantage.
-And the public — also lacking knowledge — is less than understanding about chronic pain, says Gina: "People in pain are playing catch-up with those suffering from other conditions.
-The tragedies we live with are not death tragedies, but they're still loss.
+And the public — also lacking knowledge — is less than understanding about chronic pain, Gina said.
+"People in pain are playing catch-up with those suffering from other conditions," she said.
+"The tragedies we live with are not death tragedies, but they're still loss.
 People don't understand how powerful it is."